Top of the page

 Some people feel symptoms when they have episodes of atrial fibrillation.
 But other people don't notice any symptoms.

 If you have symptoms, you may feel:

 You may notice signs of atrial fibrillation when you check your pulse.
 Your pulse may seem uneven or fast.

 At first, spells of atrial fibrillation may come on suddenly and last a short time.
 They may go away on their own or with treatment.
 Over time, the spells may last longer and occur more often.
 They often don't go away on their own.

 Treatments can help you feel better and prevent future problems, especially stroke and heart failure.

 You can live well and help manage atrial fibrillation by having a heart-healthy lifestyle.
 This lifestyle may help reduce how often you have episodes of atrial fibrillation.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter L274 in the search box to learn more about "Learning About Atrial Fibrillation."
+Enter L274 in the search box to learn more about "Learning About Atrial Fibrillation".

-Current as of:
+Current as of: September 7, 2022

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.